Drakensberge/dsa2018-Pinception/README.md

 ## 3: Startup

-If you made it this far (I only did because it was late and I had a deadline and 50 students I couldn't dissapoint), you rock.
+If you made it this far (I only did because it was late and I had a deadline and 50 students I couldn't disappoint), you rock.

-everythinf should now work.
+everything should now work.
 You just need to
 `mkdir pictures`
 and
 `mkdir predictions` and then run `python run_models.py`